 Automation is a priority to DevOps.
 Not only does it speed up tasks and ensure consistency, it also offloads people, freeing up time for more creative tasks.
 If you want to deliver products to users regularly and frequently, it’s important that your pipelining has automated security tests.

 When writing unit tests, as well as automated integration and end-to-end tests, security should be considered on a par with any other functionality.
-If your team includes security requirements in user stories and threat models during the design phase, it makes sense to add tests covering those features.
+If your team includes security requirements in user stories and threat models during the design phase, adding tests covering those features makes sense.

 Check Dependencies